stevenrskelton/stevenrskelton.github.io/_posts/2024-02-06-compiling-scala-native-github-actions-alternative-to-graalvm.md

 The debugging of native executables and libraries is not as developer friendly as JIT code.
 There is less debugging information available within the executables for IDEs to interpret.
-A typical debugging experience using [LLDB](https://lldb.llvm.org/) is dramatically different than JVM tooling; meaning cross compilation has practical utility within the entire software development lifecycle.
+A typical debugging experience using [LLDB](https://lldb.llvm.org/) is dramatically different from JVM tooling; meaning cross compilation has practical utility within the entire software development lifecycle.
 {%
 include figure